vapurohit26-vp/secure-web-development-CA/README.md

 This project is a PHP-based Task Manager web application implemented in **two versions**:
 - an **insecure** version demonstrating common web vulnerabilities, and
-- a **secure** version showing how to fix them using modern best practices.[web:3][web:6]
+- a **secure** version showing how to fix them using modern best practices.

-Both versions provide basic task management (users, authentication, task CRUD), but the primary purpose of the repository is to **teach and demonstrate secure coding in PHP** (SQL injection prevention, secure sessions, CSRF protection, XSS mitigation, and proper access control).[web:3][web:7]
+Both versions provide basic task management (users, authentication, task CRUD), but the primary purpose of the repository is to **teach and demonstrate secure coding in PHP** (SQL injection prevention, secure sessions, CSRF protection, XSS mitigation, and proper access control).

 ---